jbajric/chatapp/README.md

 Developed by [Jasmin Bajrić](https://github.com/jbajric) in february 2022.

 ### Description
-This web application is created for the Evolt interview.
-Chat application gives users the ability to exchange messages without the need to refresh the web browser session.
+This chat application gives users the ability to exchange messages without the need to refresh the web browser session.

 ### Used technologies